lakshyabatman/Ticket-booking-service/README.md

 Idea was to build to scalable and module backend infrastructure which follows SOLID design patterns, also making sure database should be as normalised as possible.

+### New Features
+- Added JWT authenication with <a href="https://en.wikipedia.org/wiki/Role-based_access_control" target="_blank"> Role based access comtrol</a>.

 ### Application architecture

 Each entity is considered as a module and build in a such way that it can wire up with other modules easily.
+Roles are assigned to each user and based on roles permissions and scopes are allocated for entities.

 ### Requirements Flow